rayfranco/aircall/README.md

 ## Tests

-Rename `test/config.example.js` to `test/config.js` and replace the credentials with your `apiID` and `apiToken`.
+- Rename `test/config.example.js` to `test/config.js` and replace the credentials with your `apiID` and `apiToken`.
+- Make sure you have at least one `Call` and one `User` in your account before running the tests.
+- Be aware that the tests will create a dummy Contact _(John or Jane Doe)_ in your account.
+If anything goes wrong in the Contact block, you may have to manually delete this contact.

-Then you can run the tests
+This is how you run the tests:

 ```bash
 $ npm test